Peter O'Toole: 1954–1961: Early work and rise to prominence

-1960s

 O'Toole was in much demand.
 He reportedly received five offers of long-term contracts but turned them down.
 His first role was a small role in Disney's version of Kidnapped (1960), playing the bagpipes opposite Peter Finch.
-His second feature was The Savage Innocents (1960) with Anthony Quinn for director Nicholas Ray.
-With his then-wife Sian Phillips he did Siwan: The King's Daughter (1960) for TV.
+His second feature was The Savage Innocents (1960) with Anthony Quinn for director Nicholas Ray, although his voice was dubbed by that of another actor.
+With his then wife Sian Phillips he did Siwan: The King's Daughter (1960) for TV.
 In 1960 he had a nine-month season at the Royal Shakespeare Company in Stratford, appearing in The Taming of the Shrew (as Petruchio), The Merchant of Venice (as Shylock) and Troilus and Cressida (as Thersites).
 He could have made more money in films but said "You've got to go to Stratford when you've got the chance."

 O'Toole had been seen in The Long and the Short and the Tall by Jules Buck who later established a company with the actor.
-Buck cast O'Toole in The Day They Robbed the Bank of England (1961), a heist thriller from director John Guillermin.
+Buck cast O'Toole in The Day They Robbed the Bank of England (1960), a heist thriller from director John Guillermin.
 O'Toole was billed third, beneath Aldo Ray and Elizabeth Sellars.
-The same year he appeared in several episodes of the TV series Rendezvous ("End of a Good Man", "Once a Horseplayer", "London-New York").
+The following year he appeared in several episodes of the TV series Rendezvous ("End of a Good Man", "Once a Horseplayer", "London-New York").
 He lost the role in the film adaptation of Long and the Short and the Tall to Laurence Harvey.
 "It broke my heart", he said later.

-Lawrence of Arabia (1962)
+1962–1972: Lawrence of Arabia and stardom

-O'Toole's major break came in November 1960 when he was chosen to play the eponymous hero T. E. Lawrence in Sir David Lean's epic Lawrence of Arabia (1962), after Albert Finney reportedly turned down the role.
+O'Toole's major break came in November 1960 when he was chosen to play the eponymous hero T. E. Lawrence in Sir David Lean's epic Lawrence of Arabia (1962), after Albert Finney reportedly turned down the part.
 The role introduced him to a global audience and earned him the first of his eight nominations for the Academy Award for Best Actor.
 He received the BAFTA Award for Best British Actor.
 His performance was ranked number one in Premiere magazine's list of the 100 Greatest Performances of All Time.
 In 2003, Lawrence as portrayed by O'Toole was selected as the tenth-greatest hero in cinema history by the American Film Institute.

-O'Toole played Hamlet under Laurence Olivier's direction in the premiere production of the Royal National Theatre in 1963.
-He performed in Baal (1963) at the Phoenix Theatre.
+Janet Maslin of The New York Times wrote in 1989 "The then unknown Peter O'Toole, with his charmingly diffident manner and his hair and eyes looking unnaturally gold and blue, accounted for no small part of this film's appeal to impressionable young fans".